Another look at the control properties of the Korteweg-de Vries equation: Exact Controllability: The left half-line

 \subsubsection{\bf Proof of Theorem \ref{main-b}}

-Since the proof of this theorem is analogous as done before in Theorem \ref{main-a}, that is, the nonlinear problem is treated using a classical fixed-point argument, for the sake of completeness we will give the sketch of the proof.
+Since the proof of this theorem is analogous to what was done before in Theorem \ref{main-a}, that is, the nonlinear problem is treated using a classical fixed-point argument, for the sake of completeness, we will give the sketch of the proof.
 According to \eqref{formulasolutionleft} the solution of \eqref{h2} can be written as

 with

 where $M$ is a matrix given by \eqref{matrixA}.
 Consider the map